-The Chinese regime’s grip on the Danish government has been recently exposed by Danish media.
-Some Danish politicians and experts have acknowledged their leaders’ mistakes by giving into China’s demands in exchange for trade deals.
+The Chinese regime’s grip on the Danish government has been exposed recently by local media.
+Some Danish politicians and experts have acknowledged their leaders’ mistakes in giving into China’s demands in exchange for trade deals.
 They have urged the Danish government to stand up against China’s human rights abuses.

-In 2012, Denmark signed a lucrative trade deal with China and turned a blind eye to the Chinese regime’s record of human rights abuses despite having obtained a classified document (ahead of the trade meeting) which reports on the atrocities.
-The contents of the document was released to the public in October by Danish media Radio24syv.
+In 2012, Denmark signed a lucrative trade deal with China and turned a blind eye to the Chinese regime’s record of human rights abuses despite having obtained a classified document (ahead of the trade meeting) that reports on the atrocities.
+The contents of the document were released to the public in October by Danish media Radio24syv.

-Denmark’s P1 Orientering published on Sept.19 a report about a secret document, dating back to 2004, from the Chinese embassy which gave direct orders to the Copenhagen Police on how to deal with protesters during a state visit by a Chinese delegation in 2004.
+Danish media P1 Orientering published on Sept.19 a report about a secret document, dating back to 2004, from the Chinese Embassy that gave direct orders to the Copenhagen Police on how to deal with protesters during a state visit by a Chinese delegation in 2004.
 The document paid particular attention to adherents of the meditation practice Falun Gong as the main protesters that the police needed to watch out for.

 On Oct.
 21, Denmark’s Radio24syv published a classified document from the Danish Embassy of Beijing.
 The document, from 2012, was sent to the-then Danish Prime Minister Helle Thorning-Schmidt on July 7 of the same year.

 The five-page document exposes the serious human rights violations by the Chinese Communist Party (CCP).
-It outlined the Chinese regime’s use of torture and the death penalty on dissidents; detention and house arrest without trial or conviction; restrictions imposed on ethnic minority and religious groups; restrictions on freedom of speech and freedom of the press; severe penalties for any individual who supports independence for Xinjiang and Tibet in western China.
+It outlined the Chinese regime’s use of torture and executions on dissidents; detention and house arrest without trial or conviction; restrictions imposed on ethnic minorities and religious groups; restrictions on freedom of speech and freedom of the press; and severe penalties for any individual who supports independence for Xinjiang and Tibet in western China.

-One week after this document was sent to Thorning-Schmidt, the-then Chinese leader Hu Jintao was in Denmark for a state visit.
-Both countries signed a bilateral trade agreement worth $27.5 billion (DKK 18 billion).
+One week after this document was sent to Thorning-Schmidt, the-then Chinese leader Hu was in Denmark for a state visit.
+Both countries signed a bilateral trade agreement worth $27.5 billion.

 Peter Kofod Poulsen, member of parliament for the Danish People’s Party, told Radio24syv in a recent interview, “In one hand, (Danish Government) received the document that emphasized the horrible and evil persecution on the Chinese people by the Chinese government.
 But one week later, the government can sit down and sign the agreement with the Chinese leader who has the absolute power.
 This is really disgusting.”